ichko/kaggle/arc/README.md

   based optimization (SGD).

 ## In detail

+"Address parameters" in differentiable way to use them in some differentiable computation.

 The ideas here are based on some ideas I had during the making of my masters thesis project on learning to simulate games with neural networks.